Video content currently represents one of the most important content formats, if not the most important, and cannot be be ignored.

 Maintain a Tone

-For start-ups and medium sized businesses, shooting can be intimidating.
+For start-ups and medium-sized businesses, shooting can be intimidating.
 Twenty years ago, that would have made sense, but not today.
-As smartphones, apps, and free tools on the Internet spread like wildfire, producing high quality videos became a lot easier.
+As smartphones, apps, and free tools on the Internet spread like wildfire, producing high-quality videos became a lot easier with video editors like Flexclip.
 A huge budget is only necessary in case you want to create Hollywood-like video content.
 That is not the case with most businesses.

 - Audio is the second most notable ingredient of your video.
 Make sure the voice of the speakers is clear and easy to understand.
 Background noise is a massive turn off.
 Avoid wind blowing, loud traffic, heaters and fans, or even the twittering of birds.
 Adding background music is a good idea if it matches the atmosphere of the video.